 In 2007, the City of Richmond enrolled in the National Research Center’s (NRC) National Citizen Survey (NCS) program in order to conduct a resident survey to help the City Council set spending priorities and to set a benchmark of City service delivery.
 Since 2007, the City has conducted a survey biennially.
 The NCS is a collaborative effort between the NRC (a public research firm focused on public sector information needs) and the International City/County Management Association (ICMA).

-• Assess the quality of community life and services provided to residents;
+Assess the quality of services provided to residents;

-• Help make informed decisions about how to allocate resources;
+Help make informed decisions about where to direct resources;

-• Compare results from previous years to measure changes over time.
+Set a benchmark from which to measure changes over time.

 2015 Response Rates & Margin of Error

 A total of 422 completed surveys were obtained, providing an overall response rate of 14% with a margin error of plus or minus five percentage points.
 This is a measure of the precision of the results.
 A larger number of completed surveys gives a smaller (more precise) margin of error, while a smaller number of surveys yields a larger margin of error.
 With our margin of error, one may conclude that when 60% of survey respondents report that a particular service is or “good” or “excellent,” somewhere between 55-65% of all residents are likely to feel that way.